Triple 8: After break-up

 After Triple 8, Iain James Farquharson, now known as Iain James, subsequently worked with many of the UK's major pop/R&B acts, such as Emeli Sandé, Little Mix and One Direction.
 He also co-wrote "Running Scared" by Eldar & Nigar.
-In 2013, he co-penned "Love Kills" which was performed by Roberto Bellarosa, The Belgian Voice winner, in 2013 representing Belgium.
+In 2013, he co-penned "Love Kills", which was performed by Roberto Bellarosa, The Belgian Voice winner, in 2013 representing Belgium.
 It qualified for the Eurovision Song Contest 2013 final placing 12th in Malmö.
 He is married to Liberty X singer Kelli Young.

-Justin Scott is now a property developer, married to Girls Aloud singer Kimberley Walsh.
+Justin Scott is now a property developer, and married to Girls Aloud singer Kimberley Walsh.

+Jamie Bell is now a highly qualified football coach.
+He worked at the David Beckham Academy, London in 2007, before taking a role in the US in 2010.
+He is now a director at a large youth soccer club in the US.

+Joshua Barnett works in digital marketing in the UK.

 Stewart Macintosh (now known as Stewart Mac) continues to write and perform his own material as an independent artist.